mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

    export MS_DIAGNOSTIC_DATA_PATH=${yyy}
    ```

    Then "$MS_DIAGNOSTIC_DATA_PATH/debug_dump" is regarded as `path`.
-If the `path` field in configuration file is not empty, it is still used as the path to save Dump data.
+If the `path` field is set in Dump configuration file, the actual value of the field is still the same.

+   Note:

     - Set the environment variables before executing the training script.
 Setting environment variables during training will not take effect.
     - Dump environment variables need to be configured before calling `mindspore.communication.init`.